leon-gh/InputEvents/README.md

 ### [EventJoystick](docs/EventJoystick.md)

-The [`EventJoystick`](docs/EventJoystick.md) class contains two `EventAnalog(s)`, enabling very easy use of joysicks with 'interesting' resistance values across their range.
+The [`EventJoystick`](docs/EventJoystick.md) class contains two `EventAnalog(s)`, enabling very easy use of joysticks with 'interesting' resistance values across their range.
 The joystick will automatically adjust the extent of the analog range, adjusting slices accordingly.
 Both X and Y axis can be accessed and configured directly if required.

 ## InputEventType